pydata/xarray/doc/getting-started-guide/faq.rst

     import xarray as xr

-    # Use forward slashes(/), while mentioning the file location
     # use xarray to open the file and return an xarray.Dataset object

     ds = xr.open_dataset('/path/to/my/file.nc', engine='netcdf4')

     # Print Dataset object

     print(ds)

 HDF5